quinscape/automaton-js/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
 children | func | The method expects a single function as children which receives the iQuery document result.
-**query** (required) | instance of GraphQLQuery | GraphQL query for this folder render | func | Render prop that renders the folder header.
+If onLoad is set the received value can be of arbitrary structure. onLoad | func | Called when the folder data is loaded.
+This option is mutually exclusive with query/variables.
+The method must return a Promise or a sync value.
+The resolved value will be assigned to the internal storage.
+The exact same object will be fed to the children render function query | instance of GraphQLQuery | GraphQL query for this folder.
+Will be ignored if the onLoad prop is set. render | func | Render prop that renders the folder header.
 If not given, an invisible folder is rendered that immediately executes its query and renders the items received on the same level. variables | object | Query variables for the folder query.
 ## &lt;ScrollTracker/&gt;